Cyh1345/COMPS381F-Project/README.md

 # CRUD service
 - Read

-  There are two options to read and find restaurants list all information or searching by restaurant id.
+  There are two options, to read view all items or search by restaurant item ID, item name or type.

 1) List all items
 	By clicking list item on the navigation bar, user will be directed to display.ejs and all item details will be displayed.